Diane Barber: Stem cell differentiation

 The second focus of Barber's laboratory is in stem cell differentiation, in collaboration with the laboratory of Todd Nystul.
 The group studies how intracellular pH and actin filament dynamics regulate stem cell differentiation.
 Through their work, the group has been able to show that daughter cells have a higher pHi than naive adult and embryonic stem cells that is necessary for their differentiation.
+There have been additional studies of pHi(intracellular pH), and its affect on normal cell behaviors, and Yi Liu and Diane Barber gifted two packaging plasmids for the purpose of cell science.
 Additionally, the laboratory studies how actin filament remodeling is necessary for the differentiation of naive embryonic stem cells.
 The current focus is on the transcriptional events linked to these actin dynamics.

 Neurodegeneration

 The final main focus of her research is on neurodegeneration, as part of a 4-lab collaboration with the groups of Aimee Kao, Matt Jacobson, and Torsten Wittman.
 The main focus of this area is to identify the dysregulated cellular pH dynamics that results in the pathology associated Alzheimer's disease.
 The laboratory is focused on reversing the decreased intracellular pH and increased lysosomal pH that is commonly associated with neurodegeneration.
 This team recently received one of five Allen Distinguished Investigator (ADI) grants of $1.32 million.